Waveform Design for Joint Sensing and Communications in Millimeter-Wave and Low Terahertz Bands: Numerical Results

-Figure \ref{fig10} illustrates the false alarm rate of THz sensing with respect to $\Gamma$ using the proposed MS-QP sequence and the TEMP detection strategy with $\bar{n}=40$, with/without the proposed root index design against doppler shift, where the SNR at the radar receiver and the target velocity are set as $-40$ dB and $20$ m/s, respectively.
-In simulations, the number of subbands for the proposed MS-QP sequence is set as $M=10$, and lengths of the corresponding ZC subsequences are set as $L_m=10007$ for $m=0,1,\cdots,9$.
-Besides, we assume that the MS-QP sequence is repetitively transmitted for $Q=100$ times in each CPI.
-Then it is seen in Fig. \ref{fig10} that, when $p_m=3$ for different ZC subsequences, there exists a severe floor of the false alarm rate as $\Gamma$ increases, which is induced by the dominant range sidelobes from doppler shift effects.
-On the other hand, with the proposed root index design $p_m=5003$ or $p_m=5004$, the probability of false alarms declines rapidly with the increase of $\Gamma$, both attaining significant performance gain of target detection over their counterpart.
-This shows superior robustness of the MS-QP sequence using the proposed root index design against doppler shift effects.
+Figure \ref{fig10} illustrates the false alarm rate of radar sensing with respect to $\Gamma$ using the proposed MS-QP sequence and the TEMP detection strategy with {$\bar{n}=20$}, with/without the proposed root index design against Doppler shift.
+In simulations, the SNR at the radar receiver is set as $-40$ dB.
+Besides, we consider totally $3$ targets with velocity of $20$ m/s, randomly distributed in $[0, 10]$ m from the JRC platform, where the distances between neighbouring targets are assumed to be no less than $0.3$ m.
+Moreover, the number of subbands for the proposed MS-QP sequence is set as $M=10$.
+The lengths of GIs between adjacent subbands and the ZC subsequences are set as $L_G=100$ and $L_m=10007$ for $m=0,1,\cdots,9$, respectively.
+Here we assume that the MS-QP sequence is repetitively transmitted for $Q=100$ times in each CPI.
+Then it is seen in Fig. \ref{fig10} that, when $p_m=3$ for different ZC subsequences, there exists a severe floor of the false alarm rate as $\Gamma$ increases, which is induced by the dominant range sidelobes from Doppler shift.
+On the other hand, with proposed root index design $p_m\in\{5003,5004,1,10006\}$, the probability of false alarms declines rapidly with the increase of $\Gamma$, all attaining significant performance gain of target detection over their counterpart of $p_m=3$.
+This shows superior robustness of the MS-QP sequence with proposed root index design against Doppler shift effects.
+Furthermore, $p_m\in\{1,10006\}$ achieves lower false alarm rate than $p_m\in\{5003,5004\}$, since the former concentrates the dominant sidelobes closer to the main peak than the latter.